kylejohnson/puppet-zoneminder/README.md

  * I'm in #zoneminder on irc.freenode.net as fixxxermet.
 Feel free to drop by and ask for help!

 ## Issues
+ * I found a bug where ldconfig has not run in the right order, thus none of the zoneminder binaries will start.
+After this  module runs, stop zoneminder, run ldconfig as root, and then start zoneminder.
  * Need to add checks for Ubuntu.
 This will probably fail misserably on !
 Ubuntu
  * Should I use fastcgi and nginx?
  * You will want to manually create a mysql root password after running this module, as the mysql root user does not have a password by default.